Coffee-Language-Processor/CLP/README.md

 *Team Coffee Language Processor* | Bruinsma, Chi, Feliciano, Li, Paden

-HuggingFace Model Located Here: [Build your own drink parser!](https://huggingface.co/cbruinsm/en_Coff_Ev1)
+HuggingFace Model Located Here: [Test our parser or use this API in your product!](https://huggingface.co/cbruinsm/en_Coff_Ev1)

 ## Who we are